DaniTheHack3r/cyber-sec-analysis-scripts/README.md

 # cyber-sec-analysis-scripts
 This is my collection of cyber security analysis scripts

-- `checkipv4conn`: Checks for open connections either `LISTEN` or `ESTABLISHED` states.
-And return a list of names of the programs running in those IPv4 open connections.
+- `check_ip_connections`: Checks for open connections either `LISTENING` or `ESTABLISHED` states.
+And return a list of either ESTABLISHED or LISTENING connections with proper filtering.

 - `simple_kernel_firewall_setup`: It setups some standard firewall rules for a linux machine with `iptables` command available.
 The file must be run directly with root privileges.